‘Blackish’ Fans Slam ABC For Casting Chris Brown As A Guest Star

 — Mignon (@miggypeace) March 28, 2017

-Some even pointed out that unless the episode was about domestic violence anyone other than Chris Brown would have been a better fit as the guest star.
+Some even pointed out that unless the episode was about domestic violence, anyone other than Chris Brown would have been a better fit as the guest star.
 There were even some Blackish fans who slammed ABC claiming that casting Brown for the role was an insult to women.

 @ABCPublicity Such a cynical move to feature Chris Brown on Blackish.
 Its an insult to the women on the show & sends bad message to viewers.